StackExchange/dnscontrol/docs/_providers/softlayer.md

 ## Configuration

-To authenticate with softlayer requires at least a `username` and `api_key` for authentication.
+To authenticate with SoftLayer requires at least a `username` and `api_key` for authentication.
 It can also optionally take a `timeout` and `endpoint_url` parameter however these are optional and will use standard defaults if not provided.
 These can be supplied via the standard 'creds.json' like so:
 {% highlight json %}